midnight-animals/midnight-sahel-knowledge/knowledge-graph/Assistant Working Guidelines/Assistant Working Guidelines.md

 2. Follow links through other websites
    1. #tip_extra_sections
 3. Search the internet for hits related to that topic and go back to point (1.)
+4. Always include sources of your research
+	 1. Annotate paragraphs or sentences with corresponding source

 Related external links
 https://thinkingispower.com/how-to-do-your-own-research/